Tropical Amplitudes: String theory amplitudes, tropical amplitudes and the tropical limit

+Compared to Zwiebach's string field theory~\cite{Zwiebach:1992ie}, in the field theory limit, only massless modes propagate along edges of finite lengths.
+The contribution of massive modes stay localized on vertices with weights.
+We shall see this explicitly in the examples below.

+As far as the explicit computations of this paper are concerned, we will build by hand these decompositions.

-where $K$ is the period matrix of $\Gamma$.
-Again, the inverse power five is half of the space time dimension.
-In particular in four dimensions, this would be a two. \end{enumerate} \end{conj} Physically, the right hand side of $\eqref{e:bostropcell}$ is the contribution of the Feynman diagrams of field theory in the tropical representation corresponding to the graph $G$.
-The structure of the integrand $F_{g,n}$ can be made more precise as it turns out to factorize in two terms
+Physically, the right-hand side of \eqref{e:bostropdomain} is the contribution of the Feynman diagrams of field theory in the tropical representation corresponding to the graph $G$.
+As above, the integrand $F_{g,n}$ can be factorized

-where $W_{g,n}$ and $Q_{g,n}$ descend from their string theory ancestors \eqref{e:cWdef}.
-Finding their explicit expressions gives the tropical representation of the integrand and is the second step of the tropicalization procedure.
-The extraction of $W_{g,n}$ is easy in the trivial cases of maximal supergravity four-graviton amplitudes discussed later for $g=0,1,2$ but it is much more intricate in the general case.
-It requires a lot of technical input (Fourier-Jacobi expansion in higher genus) and this topic will not be covered in this paper.
-We refer to the aforementioned papers \cite{Bern:1991aq,Bern:1993wt,Dunbar:1994bn,Tourkine:2012vx} for details on this point in genus one.
+where $W_{g,n}$ and $Q_{g,n}$ descend from their string theory ancestors.
+Computing their explicit form gives the tropical representation of the integrand and is the second step of the procedure.
+The extraction of $W_{g,n}$ is straightforward in the cases of maximal supergravity four-graviton amplitudes discussed later for $g=0,1,2$ but it is much more intricate in the general case.
+It requires in particular to deal with Fourier expansions in higher genus, and this will not be covered in this paper, although in principle the procedure of sec.~\ref{sec:tropprimeform} gives a prescription to extract these terms.
+As we mentioned already, this process at genus one is fully understood since the works of Bern and Kosower \BKcite.

-On the contrary, the tropical representation of $Q_{g,n}$ is generic and can be explicitly extracted, assuming the property of the tropical prime form given in the conjecture \ref{conj:tropE}.
-Using \eqref{e:tropE} and the limit form of the holomorphic differentials derived in \eqref{e:limitAJ}, the Green function \eqref{e:bosprop} give rise to a {tropical Green function} defined by
+On the other hand, $Q_{g,n}$ is a universal factor and is obtained from \eqref{e:expfact} by computing the tropical limit of the Green's function $\cG$, to which we turn now.
+We have already studied the limits of both the prime form in \eqref{e:tropE} and the holomorphic differentials \eqref{e:limitAJ}, therefore all we have to do is to piece these up to obtain the {tropical Green's function};

-where the limit is to be understood as in section \ref{sec:tropprimeform}.
-Using the previous assumption $G^\trop$, is immediately shown to be the Green function computed in \cite{Dai:2006vj,Schmidt:1994zj}.
-Contrary to the tropical prime form, $G^\trop$ is independent of the integration path, and this result holds for any kind of tropical graph, pure or not, 1PI or not.
-It follows from these definitions that the tropical representation of exponential factor in \eqref{e:cWdef} is
+The limit is to be understood as in section \ref{sec:tropprimeform} and factors of $(2\pi)$ have been consistently reabsorbed in $\omega$ and $\bm \Omega$ to produce $\omega^\trop$ and $\bm K$.
+This tropical Green's function coincides with the worldline Green's function computed directly in \cite{Dai:2006vj} (see also \cite{Strassler:1992zr,Schmidt:1994zj,Roland:1996np,Schubert:2001he} for earlier works).
+Contrary to the tropical prime form, $G^\trop$ is always independent of the integration path.
+It follows from these definitions that the tropical representation of exponential factor in \eqref{e:cWdef} is given by